-Its luminous hands and Arabic hour markers on a black dial gives you easy timekeeping.
+Its luminous hands and Arabic hour markers on a dark dial gives you easy timekeeping.
 It also has a date window at the 3 o’clock mark, just like any Khaki Field watch.

 Last but certainly not the least on our list is the Hamilton H32715551 Jazzmaster Viewmatic.
-At first glance, this watch will give you a very classy vibe with its stainless steel case and brown leather strap.
+At first glance, this is one of the Hamilton watches that will give you a very classy vibe with its stainless steel case and brown leather strap.

 Its appearance screams elegance with its sapphire crystal screw-in caseback, with silver-toned dial and indices plus luminous silver hands inside.

 Just like the previous watches, it also has a date window at the 3 o’clock position.
-Don’t be fooled by its classic appearance as it is tough with its features.
+Don’t be fooled by Jazzmaster's classic appearance as it is tough with its features.

 The H32715551 is water-resistant to 100 meters and also runs on a Swiss automatic movement.
 Boasting its caliber 2824-2, the H32715551 can have a power reserve up to 40 hours.

 So, you’re probably wondering why it has “Viewmatic” in its name.
 The H32715551 has an interesting feature that lets you see-through its case back.
 This lets you have an in-depth view of its automatic movement happening at the back.
-This watch has both a striking front and back view.
+This watch, like many of the best automatic watches out there, has both a striking front and back view.
 Elegance and functionality at its finest - this piece can't be missing in any of my watch reviews.

 A Hamilton timepiece review would not be complete without knowing its humble beginning and how its brilliance started.